Hercule Poirot: Peter Ustinov

 Peter Ustinov played Poirot six times, starting with Death on the Nile (1978).
 He reprised the role in Evil Under the Sun (1982) and Appointment with Death (1988).

 Christie's daughter Rosalind Hicks observed Ustinov during a rehearsal and said, "That's not Poirot!
 He isn't at all like that!"
 Ustinov overheard and remarked "He is now!"

 He appeared again as Poirot in three television films: Thirteen at Dinner (1985), Dead Man's Folly (1986), and Murder in Three Acts (1986).
 Earlier adaptations were set during the time in which the novels were written, but these television films were set in the contemporary era.
 The first of these was based on Lord Edgware Dies and was made by Warner Bros.
 It also starred Faye Dunaway, with David Suchet as Inspector Japp, just before Suchet began to play Poirot.
 David Suchet considers his performance as Japp to be "possibly the worst performance of [his] career".

 Kenneth Branagh

-Kenneth Branagh played Poirot in film adaptations of Murder on the Orient Express in 2017 and Death on the Nile in 2022, both of which he also directed.
-He is currently set to return for a third film.
+Kenneth Branagh played Poirot in film adaptations of Murder on the Orient Express in 2017, Death on the Nile in 2022, and A Haunting in Venice, based on the novel Hallowe'en Party, in 2023.
+Branagh directed all three and co-produced them alongside Ridley Scott.
+They were all written by Michael Green.